ninrod/rsynced-melpa/melpa/flycheck-pony-readme.txt

 Pony syntax checking support for Flycheck.
-Runs "ponyc -rexpr" in the current working directory.
+Runs "ponyc -rfinal" in the current working directory.

 You may need to customize the location of your Pony compiler if